Safe Learning-based Observers for Unknown Nonlinear Systems using Bayesian Optimization: Problem Statement

 \subsection{Preliminaries}

 We consider nonlinear systems modeled by

-wherein $p_\star$ denotes a vector of correct coefficients of the basis expansion and $\psi$ denotes a vector of basis/activation functions.
-Note that this basis function form is also referred to in the literature as a neural approximator~\cite{na2017adaptive}. \begin{assumption} There exists a known positive scalar $\bar p_\star$ such that $\|p^\star\|\le \bar p_\star$. \end{assumption} Assumption~\ref{asmp:p_bdd} is admittedly strong, but a good estimate of $\bar p_\star$ is not needed, as we shall see in the remainder of the paper.
+where $p_\star$ denotes a $N_b \times n_x$ matrix of correct coefficients of the basis expansion, $\psi$ denotes a $N_b$-dimensional vector of $\mathcal C^1$ basis/activation functions, and $\epsilon_{\phi}$ denotes a bounded approximation error; that is, $\|\epsilon_{\phi}(q)\|\leq \bar\epsilon_\phi$ for any $q\in\mathbb Q$.
+This basis function form is also referred to in the literature as a neural approximator~\cite{na2017adaptive}.
+We note that the $\mathcal C^1$ nature of $\psi$ implies that it is Lipschitz continuous on $\mathbb Q$; we denote it's Lipschitz constant as $\lpsi$.
+Note that by equation (\ref{q_func_psi}), together with Assumption \ref{assumption_phi_bound}, and the boundedness of $p_\star$ leads to the boundedness of $\psi$ in $\mathbb Q$. \begin{assumption} There exists a known positive scalar $\bar p_\star$ such that $\|p^\star\|\le \bar p_\star$. \end{assumption} Assumption~\ref{asmp:p_bdd} is admittedly strong, but a good estimate of $\bar p_\star$ is not needed, as we shall see in the remainder of the paper.
 In fact, this is an assumption to ensure good robustness properties of the initial observer.
 As data is obtained, the learning will overcome the conservativeness of the assumption and $\bar p_\star$ will be computed (not guessed) for the redesign.

 This motivates a state observer of the form

 with gain matrix $L_0\in\mathbb R^{n_x \times n_y}$.
 The error dynamics of the observer~\eqref{eq:obs} with $e_t:= \hat x_t - x_t$ and $e^p_t=p_t-p_\star$ is given by